 Introduction to C++ Operators

-Operators are symbols that inform the compiler to perform the mathematical operations; C++ provides various types of operators like arithmetic operators, assignment operators, logical operators, comparison operators, and bitwise operators.
-Arithmetic operators are used to performing mathematical operations like addition, subtraction, multiplication, division.
-Assignment operators are used to assigning values to another variable.
-Comparison operators are used to comparing values based on conditions; Logical operators identify the logic between variables.
+Operators are symbols that inform the compiler to perform mathematical operations; C++ provides various types of operators like arithmetic, assignment, logical, comparison, and bitwise operators.
+Arithmetic operators are used to perform mathematical operations like addition, subtraction, multiplication, and division.
+Assignment operators are used to assign values to another variable.
+Comparison operators are used to compare values based on conditions; Logical operators identify the logic between variables.

 What are Operators in C++?

-The different types of operators used in C++ are as following:
+The different types of operators used in C++ are as follows:

 1. Arithmetic Operators

-In C++, arithmetic operators are used to performing arithmetic operations as described below.
+In C++, arithmetic operators are used to perform arithmetic operations as described below.

-Let us take an example of operands a, b with values 10 and 5, respectively.
+Let us take an example of operands a, and b with values 10 and 5, respectively.

 Arithmetic Operators in C++ | ||